umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 1. **Team Validation**: Ensures the team exists and is assigned to a Sales unit
 2. **Team Lead Validation**: Verifies team has a team lead assigned
 3. **Team Members Retrieval**: Gets all employees who follow the team lead
-4. **Completed Leads Calculation**: Counts completed leads in the team's sales unit (direct query)
+4. **Completed Leads Retrieval**: Gets the completed leads count from the team's database field
 5. **Employee Count Calculation**: Calculates actual team size (team lead + members)
 6. **Response**: Returns comprehensive team details with performance metrics

 **Business Rules**:
 - **Sales Unit Required**: Team must be assigned to a sales unit
 - **Team Lead Required**: Team must have a team lead assigned
-- **Completed Leads Metric**: Counts ALL completed leads in the team's sales unit
+- **Completed Leads Metric**: Returns the completed leads count stored in the team's database field
-- **Performance Measurement**: Team success is measured by unit-level completed leads
+- **Performance Measurement**: Team success is measured by the completed leads counter

 ### Request Body/Parameters
 - **Path Parameter**: `teamId` (number) - Team ID to get details for